HarryLiu2003/Navi_CFCI/services/interview_analysis/README.md

 5. **Data Storage**: Analysis results are stored via InterviewRepository
 6. **Response**: A standardized JSON response is returned to the client via the APIResponse utility

-## Data Storage

-This service uses a centralized database service for persistent storage of interview analyses.
-The service remains stateless, with all interview data stored in the database.

-The interview data includes:
-- Title (derived from metadata or problem areas)
-- Problem count
-- Transcript length
-- Full analysis data
-- Metadata (interviewer, date, etc.)

 ## Development Guidelines

 - Follow PEP 8 style guidelines for Python code